JWKelly29/feedback-app/README.md

 They then add a survey by clicking the red plus button which takes them to an email template.
 Once the user fills in the email template and a comma seperated list of users they then click "submit".
 They are then taken to a review page.
 Once they are happy with their survey they click "send survey" and 1 credit will be subtracted from their account wallet and an email will be sent to their list of recipients.

 Once a survey recipient opens their email they should see the same email title and body entered by the user as well as two links that say "yes" and "no".
 A recipient may click any one of these.
-They will be redirected to a thankyou page.
+They will be redirected to a thank you page.
 A recipient may not answer the survey more than once.
 The user will be able to navigate to the "/surveys" page of the project to see a list of surveys they have sent and what the current yes or no count is for each.

 ## Design Choices